Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Need more funds to cover costs?
 Consider loans while on Employment Insurance benefits.

-Employment Insurance (EI) is an unemployment insurance program that provides individuals who have lost a job with temporary income support.
+Employment Insurance (EI) is a government program that provides individuals who have lost a job with temporary income support.
 Applicants must qualify for EI benefits in order to receive this temporary financial relief.
 Employees must have paid premiums over the past year and meet certain qualifying conditions to be eligible for EI benefits.

-In order to apply for EI benefits, you will need to take certain steps, including the following:
+Understanding how to apply for EI can be a bit confusing, so we’ve compiled all the information you need to know.
+To receive your EI benefits, You will need to take certain steps, including the following:

 Provide Necessary Information